schaueho/clojure-codekata/kata4-data-munging/doc/intro.md

 	    (Integer/parseInt (re-find #"\d+" string))
 	    (catch Exception e nil)))

-'parse-line' is fairly straight-forward: the basic idea is that we have some specification of how a line is structured.
+`parse-line` is fairly straight-forward: the basic idea is that we have some specification of how a line is structured.
 This specification is a map of start and end positions plus parsing functions.
 So for the weather data, the pattern looks like this:

 	(def day-pattern
 	  ;this pattern is not complete and could be extended